-Retailers are able to reach their customers through methods such as including a URL to a survey on customer receipts, sending customers personalized emails, or embedding a survey link onto their website.
+When working with a customer satisfaction survey company, retailers are able to reach their ideal respondents through several customer survey options such as including a URL to a survey on customer receipts, sending customers personalized emails, or embedding a survey link onto their website.

 Some retailers may even have their sales associates allude to a customer satisfaction survey and any incentives during the checkout process to increase awareness of the survey.

 💡 The Key Takeaway: Perhaps one of the most common retail market research options, customer surveys are a great approach to gathering quick, cost-effective, and measurable metrics from your consumers.

 Recommended Reading: The Ultimate Guide to Customer Satisfaction Surveys